SensorDX/issue_tracker/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Deployment
+Instructions for deploying new version

+- Log in to IBM cloud and checked that you had access to the CloudFoundry Application.
+- Checked the public URL: Had the nodeJS starter application running.
+- Google “IBM Cloud CLI”: https://cloud.ibm.com/docs/cli?topic=cli-getting-started
+- Follow installation of the CLI.
+- Open the container in IBM Cloud and set all the environment variables.
+- Once the CLI is installed, configure the correct region (Us-South for SensorDX).
+- Set cloudfoundry as the target for ibmcloud cli.
+- Install ibmcloud cf by running “ibmcloud cf install”. (if you arent logged in use ibmcloud login)
+- Verify you can see the apps by running “ibmcloud cf apps”, you should now see the applications you have access to.
+- In your terminal go to the application folder and run “ibmcloud cf push [APPNAME]”.
+(TahmoIssueTracker)